Botanical Name: Theobroma cacao

 Several mixtures of cacao are described in ancient texts for ceremonial, medicinal or culinary purposes.
 These mixtures included maize, chili, vanilla and honey.
 It is believed cacao was also ground by the Aztecs and blended with tobacco for smoking.

 For these early cultures cacao was both a ritual beverage and a major currency system.
 The Aztecs received a yearly tribute of 980 loads of cacao, in addition to other goods.
 Each load represented exactly 8,000 beans.
-80-100 beans could buy a new cloth mantle.
+80 to 100 beans could buy a new cloth mantle.

 The Maya believed that cacao was discovered by the gods in a mountain that also contained other food delicacies.
 In April the ancient Maya celebrated an annual festival to honor their cacao god, Ek Chuah.
 They also used cacao to fight fevers, aid digestion, uplift the spirit and increase stamina.